Sanora-India-Pvt-Ltd/Subject_mastery_backend/SOCIAL_FEATURES_DOCUMENTATION.md

 ---

-### 6. Add Comment to Post
+### 6. Add Comment to Post ⚠️ Deprecated

 **Method:** `POST`
 **URL:** `/api/posts/:id/comment`
 **Authentication:** Required

+**Status:** ⚠️ **DEPRECATED** - This endpoint is deprecated.
+Please use the new Comment API: `POST /api/comments`

 **Description:**
 Add a text comment to a post.
-The response includes the newly added comment and the post with up to 15 most recent comments (sorted by newest first).
+This endpoint is deprecated and will be removed in a future version.
+Please use `POST /api/comments` instead.

 **Headers:**
 ```